kanak227/SocioHelper/README.md

-# 🏘️ CommuniChamp - Community Notice Board
+# 🏘️ SocioHelper - Community Notice Board

 A modern, mobile-friendly community notice board website designed for residential societies and local communities.
 Built with React, TypeScript, and Tailwind CSS.